-For the College to carry out its responsibilities and to provide students with the most beneficial educational experience, the following actions have been deemed as violations of the College's Code of Student Conduct: This is not an exhaustive list of prohibited conduct, but merely guidelines as to the type and nature of conduct that is prohibited.
-Any conduct that the Dean of Student Services determines could endanger the safety or security of members of the College community or is harmful to the College environment is also prohibited.

-•All forms of academic dishonesty, including but not limited to circumventing testing and/or assessment procedures, cheating, plagiarism, forgery and alteration or unauthorized use of College documents, records or instruments.
-(Please see the Academic Honesty Policy for details.)

-- Engaging in conduct that interferes with, disrupts or obstructs teaching, the performance of institutional duties or the pursuit of educational, administrative, or other authorized College activities; or occupying College buildings or property after notice to depart has been given. - Abuse, damage, or vandalism (including all forms of graffiti) to the personal property of a member of the college community, and/ or theft of College property on campus or at an official College activity off campus. nauthorized entry to College facilities.
-Theft of College property includes theft of College services and products and includes but is not limited to software licensing infringements and illegal copying/downloading of copyrighted materials. - Tampering with or disabling fire and safety equipment, systems or posted instructions for their use, as well as causing false alarms of fire or emergency systems; failing to exit College facilities when an alarm is sounded; failing to comply with emergency procedures as directed by College officials or those acting in their stead. - Unauthorized possession or duplication of keys or key cards to College property or passwords to College information technology systems and the distribution of such keys and/or passwords to other persons.
+RULES AND REGULATIONS Mo bel Co ode of Student Conduct Inton College assumes that students govern themselves in terms of appropriate navior with emphasis on self-respect and respect for others.
+The purpose of the de of Student Conduct is to provide fair and reasonable rules and procedures promote educational development and to ensure that students do not engage conduct that interferes with the mission or the daily operation of the College. ohibitions mo r the College to carry out its responsibilities and to provide students with the st beneficial educational experience, the following actions have been deemed violations of the College's Code of Student Conduct: This is not an exhaustive list of prohibited conduct, but merely guidelines as to the type and nature of conct that is prohibited.
+Any conduct that the Dean of Student Services determines COL ald endanger the safety or security of members of the College community or is reful to the College environment is also prohibited. •Al ing forms of academic dishonesty, including but not limited to circumventing test- and/or assessment procedures, cheating, plagiarism, forgery and alteration or authorized use of College documents, records or instruments.
+(Please see the ademic Honesty Policy for details.) • Engaging in conduct that interferes with, disrupts or obstructs teaching, the performance of institutional duties or the pursuit of educational, administrative, or other authorized College activities; or occupying College • buildings or property after notice to depart has been given.
+Abuse, damage, or vandalism (including all forms of graffiti) to the personal property of a member of the college community, and/ or theft of College property on campus or at an official College activity off campus. nauthorized entry to College facilities.
+Theft of College property includes theft of College services and products and includes but is not limited to software licensing infringements and illegal copying/downloading of copyrighted materials. • Tampering with or disabling fire and safety equipment, systems or posted instructions for their use, as well as causing false alarms of fire or emer- gency systems; failing to exit College facilities when an alarm is sounded; failing to comply with emergency procedures as directed by College officials or those acting in their stead.
+Unauthorized possession or duplication of keys or key cards to College property or passwords to College information technology systems and the distribution of such keys and/or passwords to other persons.